kschweiger/track_analyzer/_sources/comparison.rst.txt

 ------------------------------

 A segments in a ``Track`` can be compared to another segment via the  :func:`~geo_track_analyzer.GPXFileTrack.find_overlap_with_segment` method.
 The idea for this method is, that segment in the Track is the base against which the passed Segment is checked.
+This can be used to implemented features similar to Segments in Strava.
 On a match, overlapping segment from the orignal track is returned.
 Additionally the overlap ratio and the direction is included (``False`` means both segments are running in the same direction).

 .. note::